A Foodcentric Life

 Instructions

 • Pre-heat an oven to 375° degrees.
-Slice tomatoes and zucchini crosswise into approximately ¼" slices.
+Slice tomatoes and zucchini crosswise into approximately ยผ" slices.

 • Layer the tomato and zucchini slices alternately around the dish, starting at the outside and working in, overlapping tightly.
 Get as much as you can into the dish.
 You may not use quite all of the slices.
 Sprinkle with the salt and pepper.

-• Combine the dairy-free cheesy sprinkle with the chopped thyme leaves then sprinkle over the top of the casserole.
+• Combine the parmesan, breadcrumbs, and herbs (or dairy-free sprinkle) then then scatter evenly over the top of the casserole.
 Drizzle with the last tablespoon of the olive oil.

 • Bake casserole until top is golden and crisp, about 35-45 minutes.
-Timing will depend on your ovens.
+Timing will depend on your oven.
 Serve warm.

 Notes